mesos/logstash/README.md

 ## Security

-There is no mechanism which ensures that the logstash output might overlap with other logstash configurations.
-In other words: logstash might observe one framework and output to the same destination it's using for another framework.
+There is no mechanism which ensures that the Logstash output might overlap with other Logstash configurations.
+In other words: Logstash might observe one framework and output to the same destination it's using for another framework.

 # Sponsors